HQET sum rules for matrix elements of dimension-six four-quark operators for meson lifetimes within and beyond the Standard Model: Results

 where we have varied the input parameters within their uncertainties to find the total spread in $\tilde{\epsilon}^{\text{cond}}$ and take a central value with symmetric errors.
 We have used $\mu_{\rho}=1.5\,$GeV and chose

 To select these ranges, we vary the condensate contribution to the bag parameter in $\omega_c$ and $t$ and find the regions where these parameters are sufficiently small before the sum rule becomes unstable; these variations are shown in \cref{fig:condvars}.
+An appropriate central value for $\omega_c$ is obtained by requiring that the sum rule appropriately overlaps with the ground state meson without contamination from the continuum contributions~\cite{Ball:1993xv,Lucha:2011zp,Mannel:2011iqd}.
+Ultimately, there is a remaining degree of arbitrariness in the choice of $\omega_c$ which depends on the process at hand in the sense that it characterises the scale below which the OPE spectral density and the hadronic spectral density are identified.
 We find that the bag parameter does not vary much with the Borel parameter $t$ in our chosen range, while it is more sensitive to $\omega_c$.

 Furthermore, in our assessment of the condensate uncertainties we have included an additional intrinsic condensate error of $\pm 0.002$ for all operators as an estimate of higher-dimensional condensates that have not been computed in this work.